Stoefff/FMI-basic-c-/Week13/README.md

 **TODO: CHECK DOCUMENTATION**

 ### Stack canary
-Watching if such ^ strings fucks up the stack and stops it if does so There is another way of defending the stack
+Watching if such ^ strings fucks up the stack and stops it if does so
+There is another way of defending the stack

-### CPP lib for memory leaks detection :
+### CPP lib for memory leaks detection ???

 ## 2D arrays details:
 Actually using arr[][] is quite slower than using pointer arithmetics because is likely that the memory of 2D array in not ordered in the memory

-**TODO: There are some spicy notes on the topic in Vasi's repo - `CHECK` !!!**
+**TODO: There are some spicy notes on the topic in Vasi's repo - `CHECK!`**
-**Check the fuck up recursion task in the repo**
+**Check the fuck up recursion task in the repo **